-Mike earned his Bachelor of Science degree in Secondary Education from Baylor University, and his M.F.A. degree in Acting from Wayne State University.
-Mike has taught theater history, voice, and performance at Baylor University, Brookhaven College, Tarrant County College and Trinity Valley College.
-He has acted in over 70 productions, including venues in New York City, Detroit, Atlanta, Nashville and Dallas.
-In 2004, he co-founded Second Thought Theatre in Dallas, where he served as public relations coordinator for two years and is currently on the advisory board.
+Mike earned his Ph.D. in the Visual and Performing Arts from the University of Texas at Dallas, his M.F.A. in Acting from Wayne State University, and his B.S.Ed. in Secondary Education from Baylor University.
+Mike has taught theater history, voice, and acting at Baylor University, the University of North Texas, University of Texas at Dallas, and KD Conservatory.
+He has acted and directed in over 70 professional theatrical productions, including venues in New York City, Detroit, Atlanta, Nashville and Dallas.
+In 2004, he co-founded Second Thought Theatre in Dallas, where he served as public relations coordinator for three years.
+He is currently represented by Kim Dawson Talent..

 Jim is a Dallas actor and educator.
 He is a member of Actors Equity and graduated from the Southern Methodist University MFA Acting Program in 1988.
 Since then, Jim has had a long and varied career.
 For the last 16 years, he has worked extensively in Washington DC.
 Additionally, he has worked as an actor in Seattle, Chicago, and Houston.
 Recently, he re-joined the faculty at KD in 2016, having taught there seven years prior.
 Jim was also on faculty at Nebraska Wesleyan in 2008.
 Jim has acted as Managing Director for New Theatre Company for seven years and Fountainhead Theatre for three years.
 Some awards and nominations include: Washington DC Area: Helen Hayes Nominations for Best Ensemble; Angels in America Part I and II, and The Last Days of Judas Iscariot.
 Dallas Area: Dallas Theatre Critic’s Awards; Season of Work, Leon Rabin Best Actor; Rocket to the Moon.
 He is represented by the Kim Dawson Agency.
 For more information about Jim go to www.jimjorgensen.net.